AxelInsa/AxelInsa.github.io/_posts/CTFs/FCSC2023/Intro/spanosaurus/2023-04-31-spanosaurus.md

 We can see the phases on the image given.
 The first one is always the same patern.
 The second one is different.

 We know that a multiplication consumes a lot of power.
-So, whenever we see a peek in power consumption, it's because a multiplication has been made.
+So, whenever we see a big peek in power consumption, it's because a multiplication has been made.

 Another interesting thing: